David Brooks Agonistes, Outsourced to Mr. Charles Pierce

 *Just to show I can butcher metaphors with the best of them…

-Image: Thomas Eakin, The Thinker: Portrait of Louis N. Kenton, 1900.Explore posts in the same categories: bad writing, good writing, MSM nonsense comment below, or link to this permanent URL from your own site.
+Image: Thomas Eakin, The Thinker: Portrait of Louis N. Kenton, 1900.bad writing, good writing, MSM nonsense comment below, or link to this permanent URL from your own site.